Breath Awareness

 Shamanic Breathwork

 It depends on the intention of the breathwork practice.
-If it is for performance or meditation, it will be between 10 – 30 minutes, with sequencing and breath suspension to enter deeper states of meditation.
+If it is for performance or meditation, it will be between 3 – 20 minutes, with sequencing and breath suspension to enter deeper states of meditation or prepare the body for activity.

-If it is a transcendental or healing breathwork practice, it is normally for a duration of 1 hour in a group or 1 on 1 private session.
+If it is a transcendental or healing breathwork practice, it is normally for a duration of 30mins to 1 hour in a group or 1 on 1 in a private session.
 The facilitator may use music to help the participant(s) move through the journey and access different layers of their subconscious.

-As we breath through the mouth in connected cycles, the fight or flight system (sympathetic nervous system is activated), which can bring up latent stress in the nervous system, body, mind, past memories, emotions and stuck energy which can potentially be re-experienced and transmuted or let go of.
-Breathwork can trigger past traumas or latent stress in the body/mind, memories, induce a trance-like state and touch a much more primal aspect of who you are.
+As we breathe through the mouth in connected cycles, the fight or flight system (sympathetic nervous system is activated), which can bring up latent stress in the nervous system, body, mind, past memories, emotions and stuck energy which can potentially be transmuted or let go of.
+Breathwork can trigger past traumas or latent stress in the body/mind, bring up memories, induce a trance-like state and touch a much more primal aspect of your yourself.

 What can you experience during breathwork?